 Return of Financial Aid Policy

-According to federal law, the Financial Aid Office must recalculate Federal Title IV financial aid eligibility for students who withdraw from all classes, drop out, are dismissed, or take a leave of absence prior to completing more than 60% of a quarter/semester.
+According to federal regulations, the Financial Aid Office must recalculate Federal Title IV financial aid eligibility for students who withdraw from all classes, drop out, are dismissed, or take a leave of absence prior to completing more than 60% of a quarter/semester.
 Federal Title IV financial aid and all other aid are viewed as 100% earned after that point in time.
 Withdrawal date is defined as the actual date the student began the institution's withdrawal process, the student's last date of recorded attendance, or the midpoint of the quarter/semester for a student who leaves without notifying the institution.
-The Federal Title IV programs covered under this policy include Federal Pell Grant, Federal SEOG, Federal Perkins Loans, Federal Stafford Loans, and Federal PLUS Loan (Graduate Student or Parent).
+The Federal Title IV programs covered under this policy include Federal Pell Grant, Federal SEOG, Federal Perkins Loan, Federal Stafford Loan, and Federal PLUS Loan (Graduate Student or Parent).

 No additional disbursements may be made to the student for the enrollment period.
 If the student does not repay the amount owed to the Title IV programs or does not make satisfactory payment arrangements with the U.S. Department of Education, Drexel University will report to the National Student Loan Data System (NSLDS) that the student received an overpayment.
 The student loses eligibility for further Title IV aid until resolved.